Skip to main content

 Children

-You may be entitled to the child element of Universal Credit providing you meet the normal eligibility criteria if you have children, and providing there is not an equivalent to the child element of Universal Credit being paid for the children in RoI.
+You may be entitled to the child element of Universal Credit providing you meet the normal eligibility criteria if you have children, and providing there is not the same child element of Universal Credit being paid for the children in RoI.

 Childcare costs